-[] Hats, work and regular gloves, and thermal underwear [] Blankets or sleeping bags (small emergency ones are cheap and about the size of a wallet or pack extra garbage bags) [] Rain gear or poncho (or use plastic garbage bags) [] Safety glasses and/or Sunglasses [] Small stuffed animal, toy or book for each child at bedtime SP ECIAL ITEMS [] Entertainment - games, books and playing cards [] Important Family Documents - keep in a waterproof, portable safe container or scan to flash drive or use a secure online backup service.
-Also keep copies of papers off-site in a safety deposit box or with a family member. - Extra set of car keys, cash, traveler's checks and credit card - Will, insurance policies, contracts, deeds, stocks and bonds - Passports, social security #s/cards, immunization records - Bank account and Credit card numbers + phone numbers - Inventory of valuable household goods - Family records (birth, marriage, death certificates, photo IDs) - Recent pictures of all family members and pets for i.d. needs [] RED and GREEN construction paper or RED and GREEN crayons or markers (can signal rescue workers to stop or move on) Rei member to pack things for family members with special needs: Fo r Infants [] Bottles, Formula, powdered milk, cereals and juices [] Diapers, baby wipes and diaper rash ointment [] Medications [] Small soft toys Fo r Elderly and Disabled (Children & Adults) [] Bladder control garments and pads
+- [] Entertainment games, books and playing cards - [] Important Family Documents keep in a waterproof, portable safe container or scan to flash drive or use a secure online backup service.
+Also keep copies of papers off-site in a safety deposit box or with a family member. - Extra set of car keys, cash, traveler's checks and credit card - Will, insurance policies, contracts, deeds, stocks and bonds - Passports, social security #s/cards, immunization records - Bank account and Credit card numbers + phone numbers - Inventory of valuable household goods - Family records (birth, marriage, death certificates, photo IDs) - Recent pictures of all family members and pets for i.d. needs - [] RED and GREEN construction paper or RED and GREEN crayons or markers (can signal rescue workers to stop or move on)

+Remember to pack things for family members with special needs:

+For Infants

+- [] Bottles, Formula, powdered milk, cereals and juices - [] Diapers, baby wipes and diaper rash ointment - [] Medications - [] Small soft toys

+For Elderly and Disabled (Children & Adults)

+[] Bladder control garments and pads

+[] Denture needs

+- [] Extra eye glasses or contact lenses and supplies - [] Extra hearing aid batteries - [] Extra wheelchair batteries, oxygen, catheters or special equipment - [] A list of style and serial numbers of medical devices such as pacemaker, defibrillator, etc. and copy of Medicare card - [] List of prescription medications and dosages or allergies (if any) - [] Special medicines for heart, high blood pressure, diabetes, etc. - [] Store backup equipment (such as a manual wheelchair, cane or walker) at a neighbor's home or at another location

+For Pets

+- [] Cage or carrier, bedding, leash, muzzle, litter & box, trash bags, etc. - [] Food, manual can opener, bowls, chew toys or treats, etc. - [] Medications and copies of medical / immunization records

+CAR KIT

-Denture needs [] Extra eye glasses or contact lenses and supplies [] Extra hearing aid batteries [] Extra wheelchair batteries, oxygen, catheters or special equipment [] A list of style and serial numbers of medical devices such as pacemaker, defibrillator, etc. and copy of Medicare card [] List of prescription medications and dosages or allergies (if any) [] Special medicines for heart, high blood pressure, diabetes, etc. [] Store backup equipment (such as a manual wheelchair, cane or walker) at a neighbor's home or at another location For · Pets [] Cage or carrier, bedding, leash, muzzle, litter & box, trash bags, etc. [] Food, manual can opener, bowls, chew toys or treats, etc. [] Medications and copies of medical / immunization records CA AR KIT ep most or all of these items in a waterproof pack so everything is ether and easy to grab.
-Make one for each vehicle too! [] Battery or crank radio, flashlight/headlamp, extra batteries & bulbs [] Blanket (small emergency ones are cheap and the size of a wallet) [] Bottled water and non-perishable foods (Tip: store food in empty coffee cans to keep it from getting squashed) [] CD (could be used as a reflector to signal planes if stranded) [] Copy of IT'S A DISASTER! manual [] Extra clothes (jeans and sweater), sturdy shoes and socks [] First Aid Kit (with disposable gloves and N95 rated face masks) г 1 Local maps with evacuation routes pre-marked tampons, etc.) [] Plastic bags that seal [] Shovel (small collapsible ones are available) [] Short rubber hose (for siphoning) [] Small fire extinguisher (5 lb., ABC type) [] Tools - Tire repair kit, booster cables, flares, screw drivers, pliers, knife, wire or rope, etc. [] Work gloves CL ASSROOM / LOCKER / OFFICE KIT p items in a small pack, drawstring bag or duffel so everything is other and easy to grab! [] Battery-operated radio and extra batteries (or a hand crank radio) [] Copy of IT'S A DISASTER! manual [] Emergency blanket (small, cheap, & light - the size of a wallet) [] A few plastic trash bags with twist ties [] Mini flashlight, bulbs and batteries, or headlamp or hand crank unit [] Non-perishable foods like crackers, cookies, trail mix, granola bars, etc. (Ask children to help choosing food and make sure they understand this is for Emergencies !) [] Personal hygiene items (packet of tissues, moist towelettes, hand sanitizer, comb, toothbrush, tampons, etc.) [] Small First Aid kit (with disposable gloves and N95 face masks) [] Small stuffed animal, book, or toy (for children) [] Sweatshirt or sweater (or a full change of clothes if enough room) [] Walkie-talkies (low cost set of FRS radios and store extra batteries)
+Keep most or all of these items in a waterproof pack so everything is together and easy to grab.
+Make one for each vehicle too!

+- [] Battery or crank radio, flashlight/headlamp, extra batteries & bulbs - [] Blanket (small emergency ones are cheap and the size of a wallet) - [] Bottled water and non-perishable foods (Tip: store food in empty coffee cans to keep it from getting squashed) - [] CD (could be used as a reflector to signal planes if stranded) - [] Copy of IT'S A DISASTER! manual - [] Extra clothes (jeans and sweater), sturdy shoes and socks - [] First Aid Kit (with disposable gloves and N95 rated face masks) - [] Local maps with evacuation routes pre-marked

+- [] Personal hygiene items (hand sanitizer, toilet paper, tissues, tampons, etc.) - [] Plastic bags that seal - [] Shovel (small collapsible ones are available) - [] Short rubber hose (for siphoning) - [] Small fire extinguisher (5 lb., ABC type) - [] Tools Tire repair kit, booster cables, flares, screw drivers, pliers, knife, wire or rope, etc. - [] Work gloves

+CLASSROOM / LOCKER / OFFICE KIT

+Keep items in a small pack, drawstring bag or duffel so everything is together and easy to grab!

+- [] Battery-operated radio and extra batteries (or a hand crank radio) - [] Copy of IT'S A DISASTER! manual - [] Emergency blanket (small, cheap, & light the size of a wallet) - [] A few plastic trash bags with twist ties - [] Mini flashlight, bulbs and batteries, or headlamp or hand crank unit - [] Non-perishable foods like crackers, cookies, trail mix, granola bars, etc. (Ask children to help choosing food and make sure they understand this is for Emergencies!) - [] Personal hygiene items (packet of tissues, moist towelettes, hand sanitizer, comb, toothbrush, tampons, etc.) - [] Small First Aid kit (with disposable gloves and N95 face masks) - [] Small stuffed animal, book, or toy (for children) - [] Sweatshirt or sweater (or a full change of clothes if enough room) - [] Walkie-talkies (low cost set of FRS radios and store extra batteries)